Loop vs. Bernoulli percolation on trees: strict inequality of critical values: Coupling to inhomogeneous Bernoulli percolation

-\begin{definition}[Pruning edges] Consider a realisation $\omega$ of $\mathsf{loop}_\beta[T]$ for $u>0$.
+\begin{definition} For two times \(s,t\in[0,1)\), set \(H(s,t)=(s\wedge t,s\vee t)\) and \(J(s,t)=[0,1)\setminus [s\wedge t,s\vee t]\).
+Endpoints carry the two links under discussion and are not part of the exposed intervals.
+Consider a realisation $\omega$ of $\mathsf{loop}_\beta[T]$.
 For a point $(z,t)\in V\times[0,1)$ begin an exploration of the loop structure by moving in the positive time direction.
-We call an edge $e=\{y,x(e)\}$ encountered during this exploration \emph{pruning for} $\omega$ \emph{and} $(z,t)$ if we encounter precisely two crosses on $e$, the first at time $u_1\in I(e)$ and the second at time $u_2\in I(e)$ and while traversing the \emph{exposed intervals} $x(e)\times( u_1, u_2)$ and $y\times[0,1)\setminus [u_1, u_2]$ we do not encounter any links.
-If $e$ is pruning for $\omega$ and $(o,0)$, we simply call it \emph{pruning}.
-If $u=0$, then the same definition applies with the exposed intervals being $x(e)\times[0,1)\setminus [u_1, u_2]$ and $y\times[0,1)\setminus [u_1, u_2]$. \end{definition} Note that $u_1$ and $u_2$ are defined by the exploration of the loop, and hence it is not necessarily the case that $u_1<u_2$, this depends on $(z,t)$ and on $\omega$.
-In particular, one of the exposed intervals is disconnected when projecting the unit torus to $[0,1)$.
-It is straightforward to see from Definition~\ref{def:blockingedges} that, for the configuration $\omega$, $L_o$ cannot enter $T_{y}$, the subtree of $T$ rooted at $y$ not containing $o$, beyond the root if $e=\{y,x(e)\}$ is pruning.
-As we will show below, the connection between pruning percolation and pruning edges is that a subtree $T_y$ is pruned by one of the edges emanating from its root with probability at least $r_{\beta}(y)$. \begin{remark} The important difference between `blocking' edges as used in \cite{muehlbacher_critical_2021} and pruning edges is that a blocking edge just prevents loops from crossing it, whereas a pruning edge shuts off a whole subtree to $L_o$, see Figure~\ref{fig:prune} below.
+If \(u>0\), we call an edge $e=\{y,x(e)\}$ encountered during this exploration \emph{pruning for} $\omega$ \emph{and} $(z,t)$ if we encounter precisely two crosses on $e$, at times \(s_1,s_2\in I(e)\), and while traversing the \emph{exposed intervals} \(x(e)\times J(s_1,s_2)\) and \(y\times H(s_1,s_2)\) we do not encounter any links.
+If \(u=0\), all links are bars, and we call \(e\) pruning if the exploration encounters precisely two bars on \(e\), at times \(s_1,s_2\), and the exposed intervals \(x(e)\times J(s_1,s_2)\) and \(y\times J(s_1,s_2)\) contain no links.
+If $e$ is pruning for $\omega$ and $(o,0)$, we simply call it \emph{pruning}. \end{definition} The times \(s_1\) and \(s_2\) are defined by the exploration of the loop; the notation above orders them only to specify the two complementary time intervals.
+In particular, \(J(s_1,s_2)\) is the complementary arc on the time circle and is written as two intervals after cutting the circle at \(0\).
+Suppose that \(x\ne o\), that \(a(x)\) is the parent of \(x\), and that the exploration enters \(x\) through the parent edge \(\{a(x),x\}\).
+If a child edge \(\{x,y\}\) is pruning, then this visit crosses to \(y\), is forced by the exposed interval at \(y\) to cross back to \(x\), and is then forced by the exposed interval at \(x\) to return to the parent edge before entering another descendant edge.
+In the coupling below this local event is used together with the event that the parent edge of \(x\) carries precisely one link.
+Hence a later return from the parent side would have to use the same parent link and would return to the already exposed local segment.
+Lemma~\ref{lem:coupling1} makes this connection precise: the descendant subtree below such an \(x\) is pruned with probability determined by \(R_u\), except for a finite local remnant that cannot contain an infinite descendant branch. \begin{remark} The important difference between `blocking' edges as used in \cite{muehlbacher_critical_2021} and pruning edges is that a blocking edge just prevents loops from crossing it, whereas a pruning edge cuts off infinite descendant branches from \(L_o\), up to the finite remnants discussed above; see Figure~\ref{fig:prune} below.
 Although, in the tree case, the effect on the overall geometry is comparable, our construction has the advantage of preserving more independence between adjacent pruning events at vertices having the same parent than using blocking edges.
 Also note that we include $u=0$, whereas \cite{muehlbacher_critical_2021} does not. \end{remark}